damianmcclure/jsalphadb/README.md

 # jsalphadb
-Database system for NodeJS &amp; Port of phpAlphaDB
+Simple flatfile database system for NodeJS &amp; Port of phpAlphaDB
-Version: 1.0
+Version: 1.1

 ## Installation
 I recommend you install from NPM<br>